-More and more sufferers have been turning to ketamine to help them find relief.
+More and more sufferers have been turning to ketamine for potential relief.

+Migraines are defined as severe pain on one side of the head that can be unilateral or bilateral.
 Most migraine sufferers experience episodic migraines, which means they experience fewer than 15 headaches a month.
-Often, these attacks occur in stages or patterns of attack.
+Often, these attacks occur in stages or patterns.

-Some people’s migraines start in the prodrome stage a day or two before an attack begins.
+Some people’s migraines start in the prodrome stage, which is 1-2 days before an attack begins.
 Symptoms vary, but some sufferers report constipation, frequent yawning, fluid retention, and mood changes.

 Auras are often the next stage.
 Some people experience an aura before a headache begins, while others get a migraine with an aura.
 Vision loss, pins and needles sensation in the extremities, and weakness and numbness are all associated with auras.

 If left untreated, a migraine attack can last from 4 to 72 hours.
 People often complain of feeling exhausted or perplexed for a day or two after the episode has passed, which is known as the ‘postdrome’ period.

 The mechanisms that trigger migraines are unclear, though experts believe that blood vessel constriction is involved due to the brain’s chemical reactions during a migraine.
 Genetics also appears to play a part in some individuals’ sensitivity to these chemical processes, but not in others.